Shiny White Suburban

 Well, you's a fool, D-R, ha-ha

-The song is on repeat.
-She lets it play.
+The song is on repeat, but she lets it play.

 Sadly, the white woman can’t smoke weed these days since it causes panic attacks.
 But she used to!
-The thought of smoking indo causes the red planet between her legs to spin - slow revolutions that radiate big heat.
-A memory from long ago swirls to the surface.
-The first time she kissed a woman, mouths whiskey-warm, hair skunked by the blunt they’d just shared.
+The thought of puffing a fat joint causes the planet between her legs to spin, slow revolutions that radiate big heat.
+A memory swirls to the surface like smoke, the first time she kissed a woman, her mouth whiskey-warm, hair skunked by the blunt they’d just shared.
 Dre was playing in the background, she remembers.
 The other woman had been watching her crip walk before she pulled her close, by the belt.

-The white woman slows down to turn into the school, shifts into park, and texts her daughter that she’s arrived.
-She sits in a line of trucks and SUVs, half of them displaying red stickers on rear windows and bumpers.
-The white woman groans, but decides on optimism.
-Just a few weeks ago, when picking up her daughter after her first day, she could see the relief on her face as she climbed into the passenger seat.
-“It’s weird,” her daughter said, looking out the window at the stream of students pouring through the front doors.
-“I’m not even scared.”
+The white woman brakes to turn into the new school, shifts into park, and texts her daughter that she’s arrived.
+She sits in a line of trucks and SUVs, half of them displaying red stickers on rear windows and back bumpers.
+She groans, but decides on optimism.
+Just last week, when picking up her daughter after her first day, she could see the relief on her face when she climbed into the passenger seat.
+“It’s weird,” her daughter said, looking out the window at students streaming out the front doors.
+“I’m not even a little scared.”

 She switches to the next song on the playlist, Tha Shiznit, and lowers the volume since hard-hitting bass seems inappropriate for the parking lot of a Catholic school.
 Then she reconsiders, turns it back up.
 Not all the way, just a little.